 Pork and apples are a classic pairing, and figs and sweet anise seed, orange juice and red wine vinegar, all add an exciting depth of flavor.
 Give this Crock-pot Pork Chops with Apples and Figs recipe a try next time you're using your slow cooker.

 Next layer in the slices of onions and the figs. Sprinkle the garlic over the mixture and add orange juice and red wine vinegar.

-Cook on medium heat 6 - 7 hours.
+Cook on low 6 - 7 hours.

 Once the pork chops are tender, fish them out of the slow cooker to a platter.
 Using a large serving spoon, drench the pork chops with the liquid from the slow cooker.
 Then spoon the onions, apples and figs over the pork chops.Polenta or mashed potatoes make a wonderful side dish, as well as roasted sliced Delicata squash.If you can't find fresh Mission figs, just omit them from the recipe.
 You can substitute thick cut boneless butterfly pork chops for the bone-in chops called for in this recipe.
 If you must. :)